 Tourism HR Canada partnered with Skift Advisory (formerly Twenty31), a globally recognized market research firm with a deep expertise in tourism, to collect perceptual information about how visitors think about service standards in Canadian tourism.
 An online panel of 2,500 domestic leisure travellers shared their views, and the results and key takeaways reflecting on skill levels in the workforce were published in February.
-A follow-up international survey will both the Nova Scotia Tourism Human Resource Council (NSTHRC) and the Tourism Industry Association of Alberta (TIAA) on a monthly basis, which these associations shared with their members via their own, customized online dashboards
+A follow-up international survey will take place in 2024-25.